-Jun.
-12 – For any foreign executive operating in India it is beneficial to have a basic understanding of audit procedures in India.
+For any foreign executive operating in India, it is beneficial to have a basic understanding of audit procedures in the country.
 We have previously introduced audit in India for non-auditors.
-In this article, we will provide an overview of the different types of audit and audit reporting in India.
+In this article, we provide an overview of the different types of audit and audit reporting in India.

 Audits are generally classified into two types:

-Internal audits are conducted at the bequest of internal management in order to check the health of a company’s finances, and analyze operational efficiency of the organization.
+Internal audits are conducted at the bequest of internal management in order to check the health of a company’s finances and analyze the operational efficiency of the organization.
 Internal audits may be performed by an independent party or by the company’s own internal staff.

 In India, statutory audits are conducted for each fiscal year (April 1 to March 31) and not the calendar year.
 The two most common types of statutory audits in India are:

 Tax audits are required under Section 44AB of India’s Income Tax Act 1961.
-This section mandates that every person whose business turnover exceeds INR1 crore and every person working in a profession with gross receipts exceeding INR25 lakh must have their accounts audited by an independent chartered accountant.
+This section mandates that every person whose business turnover exceeds Rs 10 million (US$ 134,508) in any previous year, and every person working in a profession with gross receipts exceeding Rs 5 million (US$ 67,254) must have their accounts audited by an independent chartered accountant.

 It should be noted that the provision of tax audits are applicable to everyone, be it an individual, a partnership firm, a company or any other entity.
 The tax audit report is to be obtained by September 30 after the end of the previous fiscal year.
-Non-compliance with the tax audit provisions may attract a penalty of 0.5 percent of turnover or INR1 lakh, whichever is lower.
+Non-compliance with the tax audit provisions may attract a penalty of 0.5 percent of turnover or Rs 100,000 (US$1,345), whichever is lower.

 There are no specific rules regarding the appointment or removal of a tax auditor.

-The new Companies Bill 2012 provides that an auditor shall be appointed for a term of five consecutive AGMs.
+The Companies (Amendment) Act, 2017 provides that auditors can be appointed for a term of five consecutive AGMs and their appointment need not be ratified in each of the AGMs.
 Individuals and partnership firms, auditors cannot be appointed for more than one or two terms, respectively.
 After the completion of the term, the auditor must be changed.